Under-confidence Backdoors Are Resilient and Stealthy Backdoors

+To evaluate the effectiveness of our method, we performed experiments on several existing, popular dirty-label backdoor attacks, including BadNet \cite{gu2017badnets}, SIG \cite{barni2019new}, and WaNet \cite{nguyen2021wanet}, and six prevalent defense algorithms, including Fine-Pruning, STRIP \cite{gao2019strip}, Neural-Cleanse \cite{wang2019neural}, NAD \cite{li2021neural}, Spectral Signature~\cite{tran2018spectral}, and SPECTRE~\cite{hayase2021spectre}.
+The empirical results show that our strategy can considerably improve the stealthiness of these existing attacks against these defense algorithms while keeping the merit of dirty-label backdoor attacks in attack efficiency.
+In summary, our strategy brings the following advantages to existing dirty-label backdoor attacks:

+\begin{itemize}[leftmargin=0.5cm] \item The connection between the backdoors and the target class is relaxed in our strategy.
+Consequently, our strategy can enhance the stealthiness of a dirty-label existing backdoor attack against defense algorithms built on the backdoor over-confidence characteristic of the victim model.

-\item It can manually control the degree of attack by controlling the number of applied attacks.
-Specifically, it can apply several different LSBAs once a time and manipulate the prediction probability of the target class by controlling the activated number of LSBAs at inference time.
-Usually, the more LSBAs are activated, the higher the prediction probability of the target class will be on poisoned inputs.
-Instead, in conventional poison-label attacks, the prediction probabilities of the target class on poisoned inputs are always almost 100\%, making the attacks not flexible.
+\item The proposed method can manually control the degree of attack by controlling the number of applied attacks.
+Specifically, it can apply several different smoothed backdoors once at a time and manipulate the prediction probability of the target class by controlling the activated number of backdoor triggers at inference time.
+Usually, activating more backdoors leads to a higher prediction probability of the target class for a poisoned input.
+In contrast, in conventional dirty-label backdoor attacks, the predicting probabilities of the target class on poisoned inputs are always almost 100\%, making the attacks not flexible.

-\item It is harder for the human inspectors to associate the backdoors with the target class since there are quite a few poisoned samples being injected with the backdoors but not labeled as the target class.
+\item The proposed method makes it harder for human inspectors to associate the backdoors with the target class since there are quite a few poisoned samples being injected with the triggers but not labeled as the target class. \end{itemize}